varshney565/varshney565/README.md

 - 🌱 I’m currently exploring **Blockchain**

-- 💬 Ask me about **Competitive programming and data structures and algorithems.**
+- 💬 Ask me about **Competitive programming and data structures and algorithms.**

 - 📫 How to reach me **shivamvarshney565@gmail.com**